 Humanitarian Financing - Overview

-The pooled funds enable humanitarian organizations to provide the most urgently needed assistance following a natural disaster; fill critical gaps in the response in countries with large, on-going humanitarian operations; and provide basic life necessities for people struggling to survive in many of the world's forgotten emergencies.
+Pooled funds enable humanitarian organizations to provide the most urgently needed assistance following a natural disaster; fill critical gaps in the response in countries with large, on-going humanitarian operations; and provide basic life necessities for people struggling to survive in many of the world's forgotten emergencies.

-Since these funds were created, billions of dollars have been disbursed to help millions of people in dire need of assistance in nearly 85 countries.
 Funds come from the voluntary contributions of over 126 countries and private-sector donors.